-• The W20B has a USB mini-B connector for console connection.
 This port is used for direct access to the cOS Core Boot Menu and the cOS Core Command Line Interface (CLI).
-Connection to this port is discussed in Section 3.5, "Mini-USB Console Port Connection".
+Connecting to this port is described in Section 3.4, "Local Console Port Connection".

 Note: The two USB Type A ports are not currently used